-Workplace communication is easily streamlined and enhanced with LAN messenger, an intranet chat application.
+Workplace communication is easily streamlined and enhanced with Realpopup messenger, an intranet chat application.
 Requiring no servers and protecting against data leaks and virus threats, it allows all staff members to exchange messages, files and folders, create group chats and have their messages successfully delivered even when the recipient is offline.
 Creating a local network for your office, rather than communicating via the conventional email or internet messengers, speeds up communication and eliminates many limitations slowing down the free flow of information, such as email attachment restrictions.
 However, this may be boosted even further by dividing the local network into subparts called subnets.
 These may correspond to certain offices or even include a few devices.
 So, why should one consider subnetting, and how does it work exactly?

 The benefits of subnetting